-“For some reason in late 2006, I noticed that less people were answering the phone,” he says.
+“For some reason in late 2006, I noticed that fewer people were answering the phone,” he says.
 “You can’t sell policies for people you can’t speak to!”

 In the past, Petrowski had experienced about 50-60 percent of his Internet leads picking up, but the rate inexplicably plummeted to about 20 percent.
 He made up for the gap by buying twice as many leads, a practice he compares to “beating your head against the wall.”

 Petrowski buys lists of small companies with no more than four employees — his target for independent insurance plans — and integrates his lists into Mojo.
 A meticulous record keeper, the IHIAA president used to manually call about 40 prospects an hour.
-Now, thanks to the Mojo Triple Line Power Dialer, he’s logging 250-300 calls an hour.
+Now, thanks to the Mojo Triple Line Power Dialer, he claims to be logging 250-300 calls an hour.

 Not only that, but the Mojo-generated leads are hauling in an additional $1000 per client (or about $200 in commission) than before.
 The reason?
 Internet leads tend to be younger singles.
 His small business lists tend to include many more family plans.

-Once he had the Mojo Triple Line Power Dialer, Petrowski hired three telemarketers at the reasonable wage of $10 an hour, and started generating 2-3 leads per hour — a significant savings over the $7 Internet leads.
+Once he had the Mojo Triple Line Power Dialer, Petrowski hired three telemarketers at the reasonable wage of $10 an hour and started generating 2-3 leads per hour — significant savings over the $7 Internet leads.

 But no matter where your leads come from, you need to feel comfortable talking with them — as well as the much larger number of people who aren’t interested in doing business with you.
 It’s formally called “Call Reluctance,” and it is to telemarketers what Kryptonite is to Superman.